“You will not find it difficult to prove that battles, campaigns, and even wars have been won or lost primarily because of logistics.”

 What is counterfactual impact?

-Counterfactual impact is what would happen if you did x to what would happen if you didn’t do x.
+Counterfactual impact is what would happen if you did x, compared to what would happen if you didn’t do x.
 For instance, if you brought chlorine to a village in rural Kenya with no safe water source, you would probably feel like you’d accomplished some good in the world.
 If, on the other hand, you gave the same gift to the average Swedish city they’d probably give you a funny look.
 They already have clean water.

 “Smart can also mean wise, kind, inspiring - and cost-effective.
 And that has a charm all its own.” - Nancy Gibbs